laiyewhon/proxysql-playground/README.md

 LOAD MYSQL SERVERS TO RUNTIME;
 SAVE MYSQL SERVERS TO DISK;

+# password will be in plaintext when its inserted and hashed after being saved to disk
 insert into mysql_users(username, password, default_hostgroup) values ('test', 'abc123', 1);
 LOAD MYSQL USERS TO RUNTIME;
 SAVE MYSQL USERS FROM RUNTIME;